Slurm on Talapas

 As you can see, all ten steps (numbered 0-9) are now marked as COMPLETED.
 Each subjob has a different start time.
 The subjobs start roughly ten seconds apart, after the previous subjob has finished.

 There are some jobs where certain steps or subcomponents must be completed in a serial fashion.
-However, serial jobs do not take advantage of the computational power of Talapas or its support for parallelism.
-Think of serial computation as a last resort when designing code on Talapas.
+However, serial jobs do not take full advantage of the computational power of Talapas or its support for parallelism.
+Think of serial computation as a last resort when using Talapas.

 How can we make this job run in parallel?
 Will it be faster?